 Missy is a mother to her 15 year-old son who shares her love and passion for cats.
 She is also a mother to 4 dogs (Fergie, Monkey, Asha and Marvel) and 7 cats (Laba, Cat-Bob, Sgt.
 Stripes, Nopa, Barbosa, Moose, and Vandy).
 At the shelter, Missy spends her time overseeing all operations, communicating with the public, ensuring that all animals are healthy and happy, and working hard to keep improving the shelter.

-A true cat lady and a clean fanatic- Emily is our shelter office manager.
+A true cat lady and a clean fanatic- Emily is our lead front desk attendant.
 She grew up in Columbus and moved to Mansfield when she met her husband in 2011.
-Emily is a mother to her son and a mother to six cats (Cali, Buttons, Pickles, Groot, Olive, and Lotus), three dogs (Kiwi, Juniper, and Samson), and one fish (Scarlett).
+Emily is a mother to her son and a mother to seven cats , three dogs, and one fish .
 Her passion for animals started the moment she knew what animals were and her passion for cats stems from her grandmother.
-She attended Ohio University and received a bachelors degree in commercial photography, specializing in fashion photography with pets.
+She attended Ohio University and received a bachelors degree in commercial photography, specializing in fashion photography with animals.
 Emily uses her photography degree to help the animals at our shelter get adopted by capturing their story though their eyes.
 While working at the Humane Society of Richland County, Emily wants to help the shelter be more successful by making sure it stays clean, organized, and she uses her creativity to better the shelter in any way she can.
 She is always striving to find new ways to improve and organize our shelter and make it the best it can be!